dfaker/SD-latent-mirroring/README.md

 # SD-latent-mirroring
-Applies mirroring and flips to the latent images to produce anything from subtle balanced compositions to perfect reflections
+Applies mirroring and flips to the latent images mid-generation to produce anything from subtle balanced compositions to perfect reflections

 ## UI